Pete-Fowler/todo-list/README.md

 This is a basic todo list, allowing a user to create tasks, add a description, mark them starred, add a due date, and create projects tasks can be assigned to.
 Tasks can be viewed all at once, due today, due this week, starred, or by project.
+The site uses localStorage so that the tasks and projects remain after refreshing or closing the browser window.

 This project provided additional exerience using webpack and organizing code into separate JS modules.
 I opted to separate code by tasks and projects, and to